-- Release interrupt.
+- 3. Release interrupt.
 If AIO status bit 2 is set, the device, operating in dual access mode, has generated an interrupt after its release by the other controller. - 4.
 Attention interrupt.
-If AIO status bit 1 is set, the device has generated an interrupt as a result of the depression of its manual ATTENTION pushbutton while placing the device in the "operational" state (or after the device was already operational).
+If AIO status bit 1 is set, the device has generated an interrupt to inform the system that it has been started up and is ready to be connected to the disk system.